jpbdart/CS69/README.md

 These tools are currently set up to use on under qemu on an Intel-based system.
 It hasn't been testing with a Macintosh with an M1 processor yet.

 **start.sh** - Runs on your Intel machine and boots the Linux image with *qemu*.
 Start this script in a terminal window.

 **QEMU\_EFI.img** and **varstore.img** - The boot images for the Linux system.

 **bullseye.img** - The main Linux image; this is the / drive.

+### Image Specifics ###
+Once booted, the image can be logged into with user: cs69user password: cs69user .
+This user has sudo privs as well.

+### RE Applications on the Image ###

+- radare2
+- angr
+- ghidra

+Additionally both gcc and clang compilers are available.